eoinlees/MLandS-project-2020/README.md

 # Machine Learning and Statistics - Project 2020 - Assignment
 ## Eoin Lees - G00387888 - January 2021

-The following program i the project for the machine learning and statistics module in January 2021.
+This is the project for the machine learning and statistics module in January 2021.

 It is run using Jupyter notebooks and docker.